pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 == Frequently Asked Questions ==

+= Can I convert password-protected pages? =

+Yes, set "Conversion Mode" to "upload" or "development" on the Settings page or enable HTTP Basic Authentication for your site or choose other methods for accessing your pages (Client Certificate, Custom Cookies, Custom HTTP Headers).

 = Can I convert my localhost pages? =

-Yes, enable Dev Mode on the Settings page.
+Yes, set "Conversion Mode" to "upload" or "development" on the Settings page.

 = Are my data safe? =